stefanprodan/rancher-swarm-weave/README.md

 You'll need a Weave Could service token, if you don't have a Weave token go to [Weave Cloud](https://cloud.weave.works/) and sign up for a Weave Cloud account.

-In order to visualize the Swarm cluster in Weave Cloud you have to deploy the Weave Scope container on each Swarm node.
+In order to visualize the Swarm cluster with Weave Cloud you have to deploy the Weave Scope container on each Swarm node.
 Like the Rancher infrastructure services, Scope needs to run with privileged mode and because Swarm services don't support privileged mode you'll have to use a one-shot service that will provision each node with a Scope container.

-In Rancher UI navigate to _Swarm CLI_ and create the scope-launcher global service with the flowing command:
+In Rancher UI navigate to _Swarm CLI_ and create the scope-launcher global service with the following command:

 ```bash
 docker service create --name scope-launcher --mode global --detach true \